Research Mission & Leadership

 Dr. Levy is the Dr. Louis A. Schneider Professor of Molecular Pathology, Department of Pathology, and professor, Department of Microbiology; director of the Molecular Oncology and Tumor Immunology PhD Training Program; associate director for the Laura and Isaac Perlmutter Cancer Center; and associate dean for collaborative science.
 His research interests include intracellular signal transduction pathways that regulate gene expression and impact diverse cell functions such as normal cell growth, differentiation, and immune responses to pathogens.
 His laboratory research is focused on understanding the molecular mechanisms of signaling through the JAK-STAT pathway that regulate resistance to viral infections, promote inflammation, and facilitate cancer initiation and progression.
 Learn more about Dr. Levy.

-Keith Micoli, PhD, Director of Postdoctoral Affairs
+Keith Micoli, PhD, Assistant Dean for Postdoctoral Affairs

 Dr. Micoli’s passion is encouraging postdocs and graduate students to take responsibility for their own success and providing the resources they need to develop their own careers.
 He has developed numerous formal programs to foster postdoctoral training, including courses in ethics, grant writing, lab management, and communication skills.
 He has also expanded his role to include career development programs for graduate students.
 Dr. Micoli has organized the popular career discussion series, bringing in professionals with PhDs who have pursued a wide variety of careers to discuss their transition into the field and tips on being competitive when new job opportunities come along.
 In addition, working with Joel Oppenheim, PhD, Dr. Micoli organizes a biannual, two-day career symposium entitled “What Can You Be with a PhD?” featuring 100 speakers and attended by more than 1,300 graduate students and postdocs.